 A lot of people my age are currently saving up for a house deposit so that they can get onto the property ladder.
-I have previously mentioned why we not in a rush to buy a house, and one of those reasons is that I already own a property that I rent out.
+I have previously mentioned why we not in a rush in buying a house, and one of those reasons is that I already own a property that I rent out.
 Many of you expressed an interest in how I managed to purchase a house when I was 18 years old, so I thought I would share the story with you in collaboration with the Post Office and their Gratitude Bank.

 The idea to buy a house for university was something that my parents had been considering for a few years.
 My parents were by no means rich – when I was 13 we lived in a homeless hostel for about 6 months.
 My parents wanted to see if it was at all feasible for me to buy a house for university and rent out the extra rooms in order to pay the mortgage every month, and so followed the steps to buying a house.
 That was 11 years ago and I still own the property today.

 Owning a house has not been cheap, nor easy.
 At university I was constantly broke, my overdraft was maxed out before I even started the term from having to furnish the house, and the house was very basic – central heating older than me, a shower that didn't like working properly and décor that makes me cringe.
 However, it was my house!
 It is only recently that I have managed to turn it into a profitable rental property, earning a passive income on a monthly basis.